anoma/namada/README.md

 [Anoma](https://anoma.network/) is a sovereign, proof-of-stake blockchain protocol that enables private, asset-agnostic cash and private bartering among any number of parties.

+This is an implementation of the [Anoma](https://anoma.network/papers/whitepaper.pdf) ledger in Rust.

 ## Warning

-This project is currently under active development and there will be breaking changes.
-Depend on it at your own risk.
+> Here lay dragons: this codebase is still experimental, try at your own risk!

-## Quick start
+## Installing

+### Dependencies

 The ledger currently requires that [Tendermint version 0.34.x](https://github.com/tendermint/tendermint) is installed and available on path.
 [The pre-built binaries and the source for 0.34.8 are here](https://github.com/tendermint/tendermint/releases/tag/v0.34.8), also directly available in some package managers.

+### Notes

 The transaction code can currently be built from [tx_template](txs/tx_template) and validity predicates from [vp_template](vps/vp_template), which is Rust code compiled to wasm.